UniMath/agda-unimath/src/elementary-number-theory/multiplicative-group-of-positive-rational-numbers.lagda.md

   inv-one-ℚ⁺ = inv-unit-Group group-mul-ℚ⁺
 ```

-### Multiplication by a positive rational number is cofinal and below
+### Multiplication by a positive rational number is cofinal and coinitial

 ```agda
 abstract